danielegirardi/lpdid/README.md

 - [**lpdid_oneoff_nonabs_example.do**](lpdid_oneoff_nonabs_example.do) deals with binary, non-absorbing and 'one-off' (or 'shock') treatments.
 Here "one-off" means that the treatment lasts only for 1 period by construction (although its effects can still be dynamic and persistent, and a unit can still receive treatment multiple times).
 Formally, we have $D_{it}=1$ if unit i experiences an event at time t, and $D_{it}=0$ in all other periods.
 An example of this type of "one-off" treatment is hurricanes: the treatment indicator equals 1 if the unit is hit by a hurricane at time t, and 0 in all other periods.
 ***

-# LP-DiD Example Scripts for R
+# LP-DiD example scripts for R

 This repository contains scripts demonstrating how to implement the LP-DiD estimator in R: